harleydutton/tabula-rasa/meta/maybeboard/action price table.md

+this appears to deal with mana and stamina points, likely in addition to health.

 ### action price table
 previously I thought this was a good idea. now i think keeping track of 4 stats during combat in addition to the other shit is insane.
 If the timing of an action matters initiative should be rolled.